 Customer Service Training Is Key

-Employees can represent the biggest expense and sometimes headache for your medical practice, but they are also your greatest assets and provide untapped opportunity.
+Employees can represent the biggest expense and sometimes headache for your medical practice, but they are also your greatest assets and provide untapped opportunities.
 Research shows that only 33% of employees across the board are actually engaged at work leading to increased job dissatisfaction and higher turnover.

 Replacing and retraining an employee can be expensive.
 Direct replacement costs can be as high as 60% of an employee’s annual salary.
 And the total turnover cost can run between 90% to 200% of annual salary.
 However, 93% of employees have said they’ll stay longer if you only invest in their careers.